 1.2.1.1 Software adaptive antenna in IMT-2000 CDMA direct spread

-An example is shown of the implementation of software adaptive antenna used in IMT-2000 and systems beyond IMT-2000 for mobile communication.
+An example is shown of the implementation of software adaptive antenna used in IMT systems for mobile communication.
 Specifically, Fig. 11 is a schematic illustration of the software adaptive antenna for IMT-2000 CDMA direct spread systems.
 The inputs are baseband signals that come from the antenna elements and after A/D conversion.
 With the input data, it is able to estimate the numbers of desired signal, delay spread, spatial spread, and inband spectral power, etc. Using the estimated values, the software adaptive antenna can select the beamforming algorithm and determine the multiple user detection (MUD) algorithm.
 Therefore, with the desired beam directed to the expected user and suppressing the interferences, the software adaptive antenna can increase the possible capacity of the cellular system and improve the quality of the wireless communication in low-SNR environments as well.

 It comprises: